msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Censored data

-Neural estimators can be constructed to handle censored data as input, by exploiting [The masking approach](@ref) described above in the context of missing data.
+Neural estimators can be constructed to handle censored data as input, by exploiting the [masking approach](@ref "The masking approach") described above in the context of missing data.
 For simplicity, here we describe inference with left censored data (i.e., where we observe only those data that exceed some threshold), but extensions to right or interval censoring are possible.

-[Richards et al. (2024)](https://jmlr.org/papers/v25/23-1134.html) discuss neural Bayes estimation from censored data in the context of peaks-over-threshold extremal dependence modelling, where deliberate censoring of data is imposed to reduce estimation bias in the presence of marginally non-extreme events.
-For peaks-over-threshold models, observed data are treated as censored if they do not exceed their corresponding marginal $\tau$-quantile, for $\tau \in (0,1)$ close to one.
-We present two approaches to censoring data: a [General setting](@ref), where users specifiy their own deterministic "censoring scheme", and [Peaks-over-threshold modelling](@ref), where users supply a single (censoring) quantile level $\tau$, which can be treated as random and/or feature as an input to the neural network.
+We first present the framework for [General censoring](@ref), where data are considered censored based on an arbitrary, user-defined censoring scheme.
+We then consider [Peaks-over-threshold censoring](@ref), a special case in which the data are treated as censored if they do not exceed their corresponding marginal $\tau$-quantile for $\tau \in (0,1)$ close to one ([Richards et al., 2024](https://jmlr.org/papers/v25/23-1134.html)).

 As a running example, we consider a bivariate random scale Gaussian mixture copula; see [Engelke, Opitz, and Wadsworth (2019)](https://link.springer.com/article/10.1007/s10687-019-00353-3) and [Huser and Wadsworth (2019)](https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1411813).
 We consider the task of estimating $\boldsymbol{\theta}=(\rho,\delta)'$, for correlation parameter $\rho \in (-1,1)$ and shape parameter $\delta \in [0,1]$.
 Variables $\boldsymbol{Y}_1,\dots,\boldsymbol{Y}_m$ are independent and identically distributed according to the random scale construction
 ```math